nicku3d/MyCompiler/README.md

 # MyCompiler
 TODO:
-Make Float console input & output
+Make if & else

+Make while/for

-Make if
+Make arrays